 There are many ways to create a landing page, so focus on the simplest method for your customer to get to the offer.
 Black Friday and Cyber Monday create a sense of urgency to purchase, and more often then not the person making the purchase has already been eyeing up your products.
 Make it as quick as possible to close the sale.

-We’ve streamlined the process outlined below in the Sitewide Sales Add On.
-This Add On includes Landing Page features and templates that will automatically apply the associated discount at checkout.
-Read more about the Sitewide Sales Add On here.
+We’ve streamlined the process outlined below in the Sitewide Sales Plugin.
+This plugin includes Landing Page features and templates that will automatically apply the associated discount at checkout.
+Read more about Sitewide Sales here.

 Using a Discount Code